Making higher education more affordable for all students.

 Three competitive awards of $3000 for individual course instructors are available each quarter, and two $6000 grants are available annually for departments who commit to adopting open educational resources for a sequence of courses.
 Applications for courses with large enrollments and expensive course texts will be prioritized, but any instructor may apply.
 Awards may be used for technology, equipment, and course-related costs (a full list of restrictions is available).

-Successful grant recipients will be matched with a subject specialist librarian to assist in identifying appropriate open or library-licensed materials for the course.
-C&C's Instructional Design team will also be available to assist in integrating course materials via iLearn.
+Successful grant recipients will be matched with a teaching librarian to assist in identifying appropriate open or library-licensed materials for the course.
+Undergraduate Education's Academic Engagement team will also be available to assist in integrating course materials via iLearn.

 Ready to Apply?

 Questions or comments?
-Please contact Dani Cook, Director of Teaching & Learning.
+Please contact Dani Cook, UCR Library Director of Teaching & Learning.